alghaibb/DeadTrail/Content/UltraDynamicSky/Blueprints/README.txt

       Volumetric Aurora

       Volumetric Aurora can be selected as a sky mode in Basic Controls.
 This effect is rendered using a volumetric cloud component, so it's a full 3D effect which the camera can go into/above.
-It is also affected by the Volumetric Cloud Rendering Mode setting in the Volumetric Clouds category.

       Both of these effects share most of the settings in the Aurora category, for colors and movement.